Rehearsal and Performance Guidelines

 • High-volume areas are: Memorial Tunnel and the 1000 level of Corbett Center.

-• If you have more than one locker in either of these locations, you must vacate your additional locker spaces or your locks will be cut off.
+• If a student has more than one locker in either of these locations, they must vacate the additional locker spaces or locks will be cut off.

 Work Orders